 - personal information and contact details (for example your name, address, ‘phone number, date of birth, next of kin, professional body registration number, bank details and national insurance number)

 - special category of data (for example your ethnic group, health and criminal record)

 - contract information (such as start dates, hours worked, post, roles and salary)

 - work absence information (such as number of absences and reasons)

 - qualifications (and, where relevant, subjects taught), information you provided in your application for employment (for example your education, employment history, referees and permission to work in the UK).

 When it may be collected

-We will start collecting information when you apply for a job with us and if we offer you a job, as part of the pre-employment checks we carry out.
-If you go on to become employed by us, there will be other times and situations during your employment when we will need to collect and process additional information so we can perform our contract of employment with you.
+We start collecting information when you apply for a job with us and once you have been offered a job, as part of the pre-employment checks we carry out.
+There will be other times and situations during your employment when we need to collect and process additional information so we can perform our contract of employment with you.